Alena18/FlashcardsEnglishBelarusianPetsMemoryGame/README.md

 - __Color scheme__
 Color scheme include lightgrey(rgb(213, 213, 213)) for background, darker grey for the name of the game(rgb(58, 58, 58)), black(#000) and orange(rgb(233, 136, 40))

+- __Font__
+Font is used from https://fonts.google.com/ called 'Sonsie One' if this font is not available any sans-serif available will be used.

 - __Feature left to implement__
 Next step to upgrade the game is to add score board where it is possible to see how many times user try to flip the cards and how many cards already flipped.
+It was done as an update.

 ## Testing